 ultraviolet protection rating 1772090922 03

-The idea behind it is straightforward: an extremely dense knit or a tightly woven fabric physically prevents the UV rays from penetrating.
+An extremely dense knit or a tightly woven fabric physically prevents the UV rays from penetrating.
 When the distances between the yarns are lower, the space for radiation to use is less.
 This protection is integrated into the structure of the raw material.
 You won't experience it washing out, fading, or degrading throughout the life of the garment.
 The UPF rating you get is the UPF rating you keep.

 For example, high-performance textiles like the Nylon Interlock| D036 get their high, permanent UPF rating in this way.
 The very tight "One-Open-One-Close" interlock structure acts like a densely woven canvas.
 It allows only a small amount of space for the UV rays to make it through.
 This is the kind of protection we call permanent, structural.